create3000/x_ite/docs/_posts/tutorials/how-to-navigate-in-a-scene.md

 See Walk Viewer to learn how movement is controlled.

->**Note:** The author of the X3D world determines whether viewer collisions with objects are enabled.
-This can be controlled by using a [Collision](/x_ite/components/navigation/collision/) node.
+>**Note:** The author of the X3D world can control whether viewer collisions with objects are enabled.
+This can be done by using a [Collision](/x_ite/components/navigation/collision/) node.
 {: .prompt-info }

 ## Plane Viewer